Congestion Charge exempt cars: do electric cars have to pay?

 When driving into central London, you'll see signs with a red background and a white C stating ‘Congestion Charge’.
 This mean certain types of vehicle must pay a fixed amount per day to enter the centre of the city.

 Launched in 2003, the London Congestion Charge was intended to deter people from unnecessarily driving into the city centre (particularly in private cars), causing congestion and pollution.
-The current amount you must pay for driving into central London between 7am and 6pm on weekdays is £11.50.
-The Congestion Charge does not apply to any vehicle outside these times.
+Until March 2020, the charge applied between 7am and 6pm on weekdays and stood at £11.50.

 Some vehicles are exempt from the Congestion Charge at all times.
 In the early days of the charge, any vehicle emitting less than 100g/km of CO2 did not attract the fee.
 However, improvements in technology that reduced engine emissions meant a larger number of vehicles became Congestion Charge exempt.
 As a result, the limit was dropped to 75g/km CO2.